Foresight Energy LP says may file for Chapter 11 bankruptcy

+* Chapter 11 filing does not include any of gulfmark's operating subsidiaries

-Coal miner Foresight Energy LP (FELP.N) said it may file for Chapter 11 bankruptcy if it does not reach an out-of-court restructuring agreement with its lenders.
+March 15 Coal miner Foresight Energy LP said it may file for Chapter 11 bankruptcy if it does not reach an out-of-court restructuring agreement with its lenders.

 The company, which said its auditors have raised going concern doubts, suspended its quarterly distribution to unitholders and its forecast for 2016, pending the negotiation with its lenders.